 CEO challenge: find, retain tech workers

-The dynamic is one that's made business leaders increasingly have to focus on the culture of their companies aside from just their business missions as they compete for the same workers.
+The dynamic is one that has made business leaders increasingly focus on the culture of their companies, aside from just their business missions, as they compete for the same workers.

-The topic marked one of multiple discussions among those gathered Tuesday for the Boulder County Business Report's CEO Roundtable on technology held at accounting firm EKS&H's office in downtown Boulder.
+The topic was one of several discussed at the Boulder County Business Report’s CEO Roundtable on technology held at accounting firm EKS&H’s office in downtown Boulder.

-"It's probably our biggest challenge," said Boulder-based Connect First Inc.'s chief executive Geoff Mina, who noted that his company reluctantly has resorted to hiring some remote software engineers with hopes of relocating those employees here eventually.
-"It's not easy around here."
+“It’s probably our biggest challenge,” said Geoff Mina, chief executive of Boulder-based Connect First Inc. Mina said his company reluctantly has resorted to hiring some remote software engineers with hopes of relocating them here eventually.
+“It’s not easy around here.”

-Lisa Calkins, chief executive of Amadeus Consulting Group Inc. in Boulder, said the current climate reminds her of the dotcom time when companies' demand for workers exceeded the supply.
-The upside, she said, is that it's much easier for companies to scout out new employees through email and social media like LinkedIn.
+Lisa Calkins, chief executive of Amadeus Consulting Group Inc. in Boulder, said the current climate reminds her of the dot-com time when companies’ demand for workers exceeded the supply.
+The upside, she said, is that it’s much easier for companies to scout out new employees through email and social media such as LinkedIn.

 “You can reach people who are not looking for a job way easier than you could 20 years ago,” Calkins said.

-Of course Calkins acknowledged that the flip side of poaching employees from other companies is that the same could happen to you, which has played a large role in bringing company culture into play and keeping employees happy.
+Calkins acknowledged that the flip side of poaching employees from other companies is that the same could happen to yours.
+That fact has played a large role in bringing company culture into play and keeping employees happy.

-David Jilk, former chief executive of Boulder-based Standing Cloud - which was acquired over the summer by California-based AppDirect - said finding a job has never been difficult for a software engineer.
+David Jilk, former CEO of Boulder-based Standing Cloud – which was acquired last summer by California-based AppDirect – said finding a job has never been difficult for a software engineer.

-"The thing that happens during these really tight periods is the engineers have a tendency to get a little high-maintenance," Jilk said with regard to the various perks that companies will offer to attract talent.
-"You have to manage to that.
-They will choose a job because of the workout gym at a facility."
+“The thing that happens during these really tight periods is the engineers have a tendency to get a little high-maintenance,” Jilk said, referring to the various perks companies will offer to attract talent.
+“You have to manage to that.
+They will choose a job because of the workout gym at a facility.”

-Kyle Lamy, CEO of Boulder-based Gridkick, officially Venture IO Inc., said the rise of the independent worker and rise of entrepreneurial spirit in general has led to a tech workforce that doesn't want to merely sit around and take orders, but wants to feel some ownership of a project and feel like it's contributing to exciting innovations.
+Kyle Lamy, CEO of Boulder-based Gridkick, officially Venture IO Inc., said the rise of the independent worker and entrepreneurial spirit in general has led to a tech workforce that doesn’t want to merely sit around and take orders but wants to feel some ownership of a project and that it’s contributing to exciting innovations.

-Location can be a driving factor for attracting talent as well, and it's an aspect that can prove especially tricky for companies.
-There's by no means a lack of office space in Boulder.
-But affording space in the trendy downtown area gets tougher and tougher as companies grow.
+Location can be a driving factor for attracting talent as well and can prove especially tricky for companies.
+There’s no lack of office space in Boulder, but affording space in the trendy downtown area gets tougher as companies grow.

-Toby Krout, managing partner of the Scrib co-working space in downtown Boulder, attributes much of the energy and attraction to that spot to the location itself, whether it's proximity to the university or restaurants or other startups.
+Toby Krout, managing partner of the Scrib co-working space in downtown Boulder, attributed much of the energy and attraction to that spot to the location itself, whether it’s proximity to the university, restaurants or other startups.

 “There definitely is a location factor when it comes to this type of work,” Krout said.
 “Whatever that algorithm is, everybody’s trying to figure it out.”